A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: Acknowledgements

+We investigate the expressive power, indistinguishability via bisimulations and satisfiability for $\UCPDLp$ and $\CPDLp$.
 We argue that natural subclasses of $\CPDLp$ can be defined in terms of the "tree-width" of the underlying graphs of the formulas.
 We show that the class of $\CPDLp$ formulas of "tree-width" 2 is equivalent to $\ICPDL$, and that it also coincides with $\CPDLp$ formulas of "tree-width" 1.
 However, beyond "tree-width" 2, incrementing the "tree-width" strictly increases the expressive power.
 We characterize the expressive power for every class of fixed "tree-width" formulas in terms of a bisimulation game with pebbles.
 Based on this characterization, we show that $\CPDLp$ has a tree-like model property.
 We prove that the satisfiability problem for $\UCPDLp$ is decidable in "2ExpTime", coinciding with the complexity of $\ICPDL$.
 As a consequence, the satisfiability problem for $\UNTC$ is shown to be "2ExpTime"-complete as well.
 We also exhibit classes for which satisfiability is reduced to "ExpTime".
-Finally, we establish that the "model checking" problem for fixed "tree-width" formulas is in \ptime, contrary to the full class $\CPDLp$.

 \raisebox{-.4ex}{\HandRight}\ \ This pdf contains internal links: clicking on a "notion@@notice" leads to its \AP ""definition@@notice"".\footnote{\url{https://ctan.org/pkg/knowledge}}